Survey Propagation: A Resource Allocation Solution for Large Wireless Networks: Numerical Evaluation

 \section{Numerical Evaluation}

 In this section, we evaluate the performance of the proposed resource allocation algorithm via numerical simulations.
-For the evaluation, $Z=500$ independent realizations are considered.
+For the evaluation, 500 independent realizations are considered.
 Each realization corresponds to the generation of a random wireless network.
 We consider two models for the generation of the networks, namely, an Erd\"os-Renyi model and a random geometric one.
-The Erd\"os-Renyi model provides us with a theoretical test-bed as it is the model commonly used in statistical physics.
-For the simulations using this model we assume that the probability that two base stations interfere with each other is $4.5/I$, where $I$ is the number of considered base stations.
-With this setting, we ensure that the corresponding CSP lies in the solvable interval $\theta_d \leq \theta \leq \theta_c$ \cite{Zdeborova2007}.
-In order to model more realistic communication systems, we use the random geometric model.
-In this case, we assume the $I$ base stations are distributed over an area of one square kilometer following a Poisson Point process.
+The Erd\"os-Renyi model provides us with a theoretical test-bed as it is the model commonly used in statistical physics, while the random geometric model is used to generate more realistic wireless communication networks.
+To ensure that the CSPs lie in the solvable interval $\theta_d \leq \theta \leq \theta_c$ and based on the results in \cite{Zdeborova2007}, we assume that the probability that two base stations interfere with each other in the Erd\"os-Renyi model is $4.5/I$, where $I$ is the number of considered base stations.
+For the random geometric model we assume the $I$ base stations are distributed over an area of one square kilometer following a Poisson Point process and the neighborhoods are defined according to the channel conditions.

-For each realization, $I$ base stations are considered on average.
-The distribution of $I$ depends on the model of the network, i.e., Erd\"os-Renyi or random geometric model.
 The channel gains $|h_{i,j}|$ describing the channel between neighboring nodes $i$ and $j$ are taken from an independent and identically distributed Rayleigh fading process with zero mean, unit variance and a path loss exponent of three.
 Additionally, zero mean additive white Gaussian noise with variance $\sigma^2=1$ is considered.
 For data transmission, the nodes set the transmit power to $p^\mathrm{Tx}=100\mathrm{mW}$.
 Two nodes $i$ and $j$ are said to be neighbors if the received power $p^\mathrm{Rx}_{i,j}$ of the interference signal from $i$ to $j$ is larger than $\mu=-75\mathrm{dBm}$.
 For the communication, a bandwidth $B=20$MHz and a time slot duration of 10ms is considered.
 These time-frequency resources are divided into $Q$ orthogonal resource pools.